 Theater Mu’s priority has always been to Asian American artists and the stories of our communities.
 Over the years, we’ve trained artists, commissioned new plays, and grown our audiences.
 These efforts are dictated by our mission to tell stories from the Asian American experience— and it all starts by learning how to tell those stories.

 + MU TRAINING INSTITUTE

 It is only through a conscious focus on the development of our Asian American artists that we are able to take the quality of the art we produce to the next level.
 MTI offers Asian American artists an opportunity to train in a safe, supportive, and exciting environment through intensive acting workshops.
 The program allows a nurturing space where the artist can learn by taking risks, being open, and boldly failing without the pressure of an audience.

-Theater Mu is currently accepting applications for its upcoming MTI installment, Asian American Scene Work with Eric Sharp.
+Current MTI course: Asian American Scene Work with Eric Sharp

 + MU STORIES

 A program that focuses on basic themes including: identity, racism, immigration, assimilation, gender equity, family, friends, and relationships.
 Classes with experienced Asian American artists include theater games, physical warm-ups, and imagination exercises.
 Personal stories and experiences are shared and written into plays performed for family, friends, and community members.
 In the end, students have experience with acting, writing, and producing plays, as well as sharing their stories and finding their voices.
 Many teachers have expressed that formerly silent students were active and engaged after participation.

 + MU DINNERS

 Meeting with Asian American community partners to understand the desires and needs of families within the Twin Cities.
 These conversations will inform future programming for youth and family audiences.